abilandz/PH8124/Homeworks/Homework_10.md

-# Shell's real-life examples and plotting and histogramming with ROOT
+# Homework 10: Shell's real-life examples and plotting and histogramming with ROOT

 **Last update:** 20260429-1